Wilfrid Lindsell: Early life and military career

-General Lindsell was born in Portsmouth, a son of Colonel Robert Frederick Lindsell and Kathleen, née Eaton, educated at Birkenhead School, Victoria College, Jersey.
-He was commissioned into the Royal Garrison Artillery from Royal Military Academy, Woolwich in 1903.
-After gunnery school, he served in Malta before he was sent as ADC to the Governor-General of Tasmania, Major General Sir Harry Barron, and then Western Australia.
-On the outbreak of war he returned home and served in France and Belgium between 1914 and 1918 as a staff captain in the Royal Artillery, then as brigade major.
-He was four times mentioned in dispatches, on 1 January 1918, and was awarded the Military Cross in 1916, DSO in 1918, Croix de Guerre in 1918 and OBE in 1919.
+Lindsell was born in Portsmouth, a son of Colonel Robert Frederick Lindsell and Kathleen, née Eaton, and was educated at Birkenhead School, Victoria College, Jersey.
+He was commissioned into the Royal Garrison Artillery from Royal Military Academy, Woolwich, in 1903.
+After gunnery school, he served in Malta before becoming an extra aide-de-camp to Major General Sir Harry Barron, the governor of Tasmania and then the governor of Western Australia, in November 1910.

+On the outbreak of the First World War, Lindsell returned home and served in France and Belgium between 1914 and 1918 as a staff captain in the Royal Artillery, then as brigade major.
+He was four times mentioned in despatches, and awarded the Military Cross in 1916, the Distinguished Service Order in 1918, the French Croix de Guerre in 1918 and appointed an Officer of the Order of the British Empire in 1919.

 Between the wars

-In 1919 he attended the first post-war course at the Staff College, Camberley, and was then appointed a Deputy Assistant Adjutant-General in the War Office before spending four years as an instructor at the School of Military Administration from 1921 to 1925.
+In 1919 Lindsell attended the first post-war course at the Staff College, Camberley, and was then appointed a Deputy Assistant Adjutant-General in the War Office before spending four years as an instructor at the School of Military Administration from 1921 to 1925.
 While there he wrote the first edition of the textbook Military Organisation and Administration (published in 1923) that lasted through 29 editions into the 1960s.
 After this he was appointed instructor in military administration at the Staff College 1925–1928.
 Attendance at the Imperial Defence College in 1930 was followed by a post as General Staff Officer Grade 1 at the War Office, 1930–1933.
-In 1931 he became a full colonel and in 1933 he became a brigadier and commandant of the Senior Officers School in Sheerness, then deputy military secretary in the War Office 1935–1936, before becoming commander of Royal Artillery 4th Division, 1937-1938.
+In 1931 he became a full colonel and in 1933 he became a brigadier and commandant of the Senior Officers School in Sheerness, then deputy military secretary in the War Office 1935–1936, before becoming commander of Royal Artillery 4th Division, 1937–1938.